Being Not for Profit

 In everything we do, we embrace The Sharp Experience — as we strive to transform the health care experience of our doctors, employees and every patient in our care.

 Quality of care in a for-profit vs. not-for-profit hospital.

-According to independent rankings of the nation's best health care providers, for-profit hospitals are largely outranked by not-for-profit organizations for their quality care.
+According to independent rankings of the nation's best health care providers, for-profit hospitals are largely outranked by not-for-profit organizations for quality care.

-||Sharp HealthCare has been recognized for its commitment to clinical excellence and high-quality patient care by numerous local and national organizations, including the California Council for Excellence.
+At Sharp, we are proud to be not-for-profit, and we have been recognized for our commitment to clinical excellence and high-quality patient care by numerous local and national organizations, including the California Council for Excellence.

-|Charity Care||In recent studies performed by the US Government Accountability Office, not-for-profit hospitals generally devoted larger shares of their patient operating expenses to uncompensated care than did for-profit hospitals.
+In studies performed by the U.S. Government Accountability Office, not-for-profit hospitals generally devoted larger shares of their patient operating expenses to uncompensated care than did for-profit hospitals.

 In fiscal year 2022, we provided more than $541 million in community benefit, including charity and both uncompensated and undercompensated care.
 This amounts to more than $1 million a day, and to one of every $8 of our net revenue spent in direct support of the community.